Technology & Innovation

 Home-Based Stroke Recovery: In-Home Care and Telerehabilitation

-Stroke remains the leading cause of long-term disability worldwide, affecting 100 million patients globally.
+Stroke remains a leading cause of long-term disability worldwide, affecting 100 million patients globally.
 For survivors, the journey toward recovery often begins in a hospital but continues long after discharge.
 As healthcare evolves, there's been a significant shift toward home-based rehabilitation—a trend that's transforming how stroke survivors regain independence and functionality.

 Why Home Care for Stroke Recovery Matters

 The transition from hospital to home marks a critical phase in stroke recovery.
-Recent data suggests that over 50% of stroke survivors don't receive adequate rehabilitation services after discharge, creating a significant care gap that impacts long-term outcomes.
+Recent data suggest that over 50% of stroke survivors don't receive adequate rehabilitation services after discharge, creating a significant care gap that impacts long-term outcomes.

 Home-based stroke rehabilitation addresses this gap by bringing specialized care directly to patients.
 This approach offers several compelling advantages: